Creating KML Folders Through KML IDs

 Similar to the feature type fanout approach, these methods of creating folders are intended for use in KML rather than the KMZ (which is the zipped KML file).

-We can create KML folders through KML IDs in two parts: by creating the folder structure, then by creating folder elements and associating all our features with their appropriate folders using kml_parent attributes.
+We can create KML folders through KML IDs in two steps: first, by creating the folder structure, and then by creating folder elements and associating all our features with their appropriate folders using the kml_parent attribute.

 For this example, we will be using a CSV file of Vancouver’s rapid transit stations.
 Rather than having a big list of stations in the KML Places legend in Google Earth, we want to organize it into a folder hierarchy.
 We can do this by separating stations by train lines, and then separating the downtown stops for the Canada Line, like the structure below: